pomerium/pomerium/docs/configuration/readme.md

 The JWT Claim Headers setting allows you to pass specific user session data down to downstream applications as HTTP request headers.
 Note, unlike the header `x-pomerium-jwt-assertion` these values are not signed by the authorization service.

 Any claim in the pomerium session JWT can be placed into a corresponding header for downstream consumption.
-This claim information is sourced from your IDP and pomerium's own session metadata.
+This claim information is sourced from your Identity Provider (IdP) and Pomerium's own session metadata.

 Use this option if you previously relied on `x-pomerium-authenticated-user-{email|user-id|groups}` for downstream authN/Z.